-There’s plenty of free entertainment – the donkeys hang out round our gate and the open forest (which is on our doorstep. is full of foals and calves in the summer.
+There’s plenty of free entertainment – the donkeys hang out round our gate and the open forest (on our doorstep) is full of foals and calves in the summer.
 The nearby stream at Latchmore is a perfect picnic spot where the kids can (try to) catch minnows and play to their hearts content.

 Set up camp and forget the car; you can walk and cycle for miles across the open New Forest without setting foot on tarmac.

 Less than 2 miles away is Hockeys, which has a wonderful stock of local foods and even a farm yard cafe.
 We are pleased to say, we stock their home raised meat in our little campsite shop.

 We also have other camping essentials like ice-creams!

 Head half a mile up a quiet country lane adjacent to the campsite and you’ll reach the Hyde Out café.
 Home to perfect cream teas, cracking cakes and delicious lunches, hearty enough to fuel even the most determined forest explorer.